Acemhlauli/Data-Analytics/README.md

 ## Acknowledgements

-* Dr. Herkulaas MvE Combrink and Nyashadzashe Tamuka for supervision and guidance
+* Dr Herkulaas MvE Combrink and Nyashadzashe Tamuka for supervision and guidance
 * University of the Free State for academic support
 * EDAB 6808 cohort for peer insights
 * Open-source developers for tools, libraries, frameworks, and OpenAI and other LLMs